 Depending on the type of case and thorough examination of the parents, a court may issue time sharing policies to the parents.
 Time sharing of the child can be split 50/50 or provide more time with the residential parent (the parent who the child lives with for the majority of his/her childhood).

-When developing time-sharing schedules, it is imperative that both parents are cooperative.
+When developing time sharing schedules, it is imperative that both parents are cooperative.
 In most cases, a court may designate specific timeframes and days for time sharing.
 Holidays and school breaks may alternate from year to year.
-Although modifications of time sharing arrangements could be made in the future, the courts expect parents to account for foreseeable changes to schedules, living arrangements and employment, and may not always grant a modified plan.

-A qualified divorce attorney in Gainesville, FL, like those at the Law Office of Silverman, Mack & Associates can help you work out an agreeable time-sharing arrangement with your former spouse or partner.
+A qualified time sharing attorney like those at the Law Office of Silverman, Vorhis & Mack can help you work out an agreeable time sharing arrangement with your former spouse or partner.

 Florida Child Visitation Rights